Code of Conduct

 Brugger GmbH has been an environmentally friendly company for many years and attaches particular importance to a partnership-based approach both within the company and with suppliers and customers.

-the introduction of the Supply Chain Act.
-In particular, due to our elementary procurement of raw magnets from China, we have decided to examine our supply chains more closely.
+Supply Chain Act has been an issue for us.
+In particular, due to the procurement of raw magnets from China, which is elementary for us, we have

-We are working on breaking down the UN's sustainability goals, which are relevant for us, to our company and the stakeholders involved in the company's
+the UN's sustainability goals that are relevant to us to our company and the stakeholders involved in the company's business activities and apply them accordingly.

 and apply them accordingly.

 Brugger GmbH is committed to ecologically and socially responsible corporate governance.
-We expect the same
+We expect the same behaviour

-suppliers to contribute to this in the sense of a holistic approach.
+to contribute to this in the sense of a holistic approach.

 principles and requirements of the Code of Conduct.
-Suppliers are requested to contractually oblige their subcontractors to
+Suppliers are requested to contractually oblige their subcontractors

-including all related supply contracts.
+including all associated supply contracts.

-The Code of Conduct is based on national laws and regulations as well as international conventions such as the United Nations Universal Declaration of Human Rights, the Guidelines for the Protection of Human Rights and Fundamental Freedoms.
+The Code of Conduct is based on national laws and regulations as well as international conventions such as the United Nations Universal Declaration

 Global Compact of the United Nations.